jonas-graae/travelplaner/readme.md

 - Fetches Map from google Maps Javascript API
 - Have a count down for departure

-## Part of Udacity Frontend web development Nanodefgree Program
+## Part of Udacity Frontend web development Nanodegree Program
-This app is fifth and final project in Udacitys Frontend web development Nanodefgree Program.
+This app is fifth and final project in Udacitys Frontend web development Nanodegree Program.
 This exercise challenge the student to create a node backend and fetch data from various API's, and combine this into a new travel experience with geoinfo, images and weatherdata.

 ## installation